 A very traditional sake brewery, this is the only sake brewery in Saijo still using the tall brick chimney.
 They only produce sake during the coldest days in winter.
 This leads to their junmai and ginjo sakes having a very clean aftertaste.

 Then we moved onto the somewhat stronger tasting and not my cup of tea next sample.
-This sake had had its rice polished a lot more and also contained some distilled alcohol, the previous taste was just rice, water and koji (a Japanese yeast).
+This sake had its rice polished a lot more and also contained some distilled alcohol, the previous taste was just rice, water and koji (a Japanese yeast).

 Finally, we got to try the unpasteurized version, that almost had an aniseed taste to it. “this is quite irregular, this sake”, it was explained to us. “we produce 200,000 litres a year, but none is exported”.